Context in Public Health for Underserved Communities: A Bayesian Approach to Online Restless Bandits: Experiments

 \section{Experiments}

 We show that BCoR consistently achieves high reward across various experimental settings, even in challenging settings where the data generating model is misspecified.
 We also evaluate performance in a setting constructed from a real-world public health campaign, namely ARMMAN's maternal healthcare program.
-General implementation details for all experiments in this paper are in Appendix~\ref{sec:appendix_sim}, with details specific to Sections~\ref{sec:simulation_exp} and~\ref{sec:real_data_exp} in Appendices~\ref{sec:appendix_sim_only} and~\ref{sec:appendix_armman}, respectively. \revtwo{The code, data, and instructions needed to reproduce the results \rev{of Section~\ref{sec:simulation_exp}, as well as all additional simulations in Appendix~\ref{sec:appendix_sim_results}}, are available via our Github: [URL redacted for anonymity].}
+General implementation details for all experiments in this paper are in Appendix~\ref{sec:appendix_sim}, with details specific to Sections~\ref{sec:simulation_exp} and~\ref{sec:real_data_exp} in Appendices~\ref{sec:appendix_sim_only} and~\ref{sec:appendix_armman}, respectively. \revtwo{The code, data, and instructions needed to reproduce the results \rev{of Section~\ref{sec:simulation_exp}, as well as all additional simulations in Appendix~\ref{sec:appendix_sim_results}}, are available via our Github: \texttt{https://github.com/biyonka/BCoR}.}